OpenFn/gen/README.md

 - use the .env in services to configure your environment
 - use url or the CLI to test your endpoints
 - see the contributing guide for more details
+- tmp folders are untracked.
+You should save test payloads in those

 Note that we canont yet use `bun --watch` to restart the server, because we also need to track changes in python land.
 So for no we use nodemon